pairlab/d2rl/curl/README.md

 ```

 ## Instructions
-To train a CURL agent on the `cartpole swingup` task from image-based observations run `bash script/run.sh` from the root of this directory.
+To train a CURL-D2RL agent on the `cartpole swingup` task from image-based observations run `bash script/run.sh` from the root of this directory.
 The `run.sh` file contains the following command, which you can modify to try different environments / hyperparamters.
 ```
 CUDA_VISIBLE_DEVICES=0 python train.py \
     --domain_name cartpole \